Kacey Clarke: Career

 Barnfield began acting in 1997 at age nine.
-In 2000, Barnfield won the role of bully Maddie Gilks in Grange Hill, where she found herself the central role in central plots during her four-years on the series; it was Clarke's first major acting role.
+In 2000, Barnfield won the role of bully Maddie Gilks in Grange Hill, in which she found herself in central plots during her four years on the series.

 After Grange Hill, Clarke filmed Popcorn with Jodi Albert and Jack Ryder, and plays the character of Yukino.
 She has also appeared in the Sky1 football drama Dream Team.
-Other roles include Zoe Stringer in Filthy Rich, in which she played Mike Reid's daughter shortly before he died, The Bill, where she played Chloe Fox for 3 episodes in 2004 and appeared again in October 2007 as Kelly Burgess, and Casualty in which she appeared as Claudie Waters for 2 episodes on 29 and 30 December 2007.
+Other roles include Zoe Stringer in Filthy Rich, in which she plays the daughter of Mike Reid's character shortly before the actor died; The Bill, in which she played Chloe Fox for three episodes in 2004 and Kelly Burgess in October 2007; and Casualty, in which she appeared as Claudie Waters for two episodes on 29 and 30 December 2007.
 In 2008, Clarke was the face of Clean & Clear, appearing in adverts for the skincare brand.
-She also starred in the Road Safety commercial 'Mess'.
-In 2008 she became Galaxy chocolate's 'Miss Kiss' to publicize their Christmas Mistletoe Kisses chocolates.
-In 2009 and 2010, she appeared in the E4 sitcom The Inbetweeners, as Neil's sister Katie in the series 2 episode "A Night Out in London" and series 3's "Will's Dilemma".
+She also starred in the road safety advert "Mess".
+In 2008 she became Galaxy chocolate's "Miss Kiss" to advertise the company's Christmas Mistletoe Kisses chocolates.
+She appeared in the E4 sitcom The Inbetweeners as Neil's sister, Katie, in the second-series episode "A Night Out in London" (2009) and the third-series episode "Will's Dilemma" (2010).

-Clarke made her theatrical film debut as Crystal Waters in the Screen Gem's 3D action film Resident Evil: Afterlife, alongside Milla Jovovich, Wentworth Miller and Ali Larter.
+Clarke made her theatrical film debut as Crystal Waters in the Screen Gem's 3D action film Resident Evil: Afterlife alongside Milla Jovovich, Wentworth Miller and Ali Larter.
 It topped the box office in September 2010.
-Clarke also starred in the TV movie Lake Placid 3, where she plays Ellie, this was also in 2010.
+Clarke also starred in the TV movie Lake Placid 3, in which she plays Ellie; this was also in 2010.
 In 2011, she played the lead role of Kate in Johannes Roberts' Roadkill, a horror film about a group of teens taking an ill-fated RV trip around Ireland.
 Her performance was well received.
 Clarke appeared as Barb in Jeremy Leven's 2013 movie Girl on a Bicycle.

-In June 2011, Variety magazine reported that Clarke would co-star in Glutton, a '3D psychological thriller' directed by David Arquette, playing Virginia the blind neighbour and only friend of a 1,200-pound man (Abraham Benrubi).
-Abraham Benrubi, and Patricia Arquette also star.
+In June 2011, Variety magazine reported that Clarke would co-star in Glutton, a "3D psychological thriller" directed by David Arquette, playing Virginia, the blind neighbour and only friend of a 1,200-pound man, played by (Abraham Benrubi).
+Patricia Arquette also stars in it.
 Glutton was to begin filming in Canada in summer 2011, though no film under that title has been released.